SafeHome.org may receive compensation from some providers listed on this page. Learn More

 All Schlage locks can withstand virtually any type of abuse.
 For all that toughness, they’re still surprisingly stylish which is great since it’ll be right on your front door.
 Schlage offers a wide range of models you can customize to fit your home with a choice of colors and finishes.

-As for the smart side of the equation, Schlage’s locks are packed with technology.
-For instance, using its Alexa and Google Home integration, we could lock our door on the way out using our voice without even putting our coffee down.
-If we forget, the Schlage app sends an alert reminding us to lock our door, which we can do from our phone.
+On the smart side, Schlage locks are packed with useful technology.
+With Alexa and Google Home integration, we could lock our door on the way out using just our voice — no need to put the coffee down.
+Forget to lock up?
+The Schlage Home app sends an alert so you can handle it remotely from your phone.

-Kwikset's most popular feature is right there in the name — a quick installation.
-That extends to their smart locks too.
-A quick installation doesn’t mean a weak lock.
-They back up the durability of their products with a limited lifetime warranty against mechanical defects.
-We also like their intrusion detection feature that sends you an alert if your lock detects tampering.
+Kwikset's most popular selling point is practically baked into the name — fast, easy installation.
+That extends to their smart lock lineup as well.
+But don't mistake quick setup for a lack of durability.
+Kwikset backs their products with a limited lifetime warranty against mechanical defects, and their intrusion detection feature will send you an alert the moment your lock detects any sign of tampering.

 Kwikset doesn’t offer as many smart lock models as Schlage, but it offers a wider range of features: